hakavlad/nohang/README.md

 ## Feedback

 Please create [issues](https://github.com/hakavlad/nohang/issues).
-Use cases, feature uirequests and any questions are welcome.
+Use cases, feature requests and any questions are welcome.